xStarbound/xStarbound/doc/lua/playercompanions.md

+# `playerCompanions`

-The playerCompanions table contains bindings used to manage player companions such as pets and crew members.
+The `playerCompanions` table contains bindings used to manage player companions such as pets and crew members.
+Available in player companion scripts.

 ---